 For my PhD, I completed a study on U.S. federal states and their transatlantic interest representation regarding trade policy, specifically the TTIP.
 I started this research in 2015, first working on it part-time before going abroad for a year to work on it full-time.
 Read more about the findings and download the summary and study on the dedicated website.

 Political analysis and advocacy

-Research, policy and political communications are the most interesting fields to me, so I’m happy to have helped establish a know-your-rights campaign on the new EU data protection rules (GDPR) for a small NGO.
-After that one-year-project, I continued in the field of digital politics, working at a Berlin-based think tank.
+Research, policy and political communications are the most interesting fields to me, so I’m happy to have helped establish a know-your-rights campaign on the EU data protection rules (GDPR) for a non-profit.
+After that one-year-project, I continued my work at the intersection of politics, society and technology, currently at a Berlin-based think tank.

 After my BA studies in business journalism and MA studies in European and transatlantic affairs, I worked at the secretariat of the Global Donor Platform for Rural Development and at the European Commission.
 In both my studies and my work, I enjoyed meeting people from all over the world and getting to use both my German and English language skills.
 My goals of combining research, analysis and contemporary political issues afterwards led me to a career in political consulting in Berlin.
 Lobbying for organizations in a variety of policy fields was an interesting experience which taught me how to analyze data and put it to use for a client, how important precise communication is and what to expect when working in a team.
 I later expanded upon these skills leading a government-funded consumer rights project at a Berlin-based nonprofit organization and a multi-stakeholder dialogue at a public-private partnership.

 BA in Business Journalism at the Business and Information Technology School, Iserlohn, Germany